jaybhanushali010/AME494598Fall2023/Assignments/Final Project/README.md

 - **Integration:** Investigate compatibility with other IoT devices and smart city infrastructure.

 ## **5. Acknowledgment**
-We would like to express our gratitude to [mention any specific contributors or organizations], whose support and expertise played a crucial role in the development of this smart parking solution.
-Their contributions have been invaluable in overcoming challenges and achieving project milestones.
+Special thanks to Professor Tejaswi Linge Gowda and the AME 598 course for their guidance and insights throughout the development of this project.